 The type of load felt by individual fasteners depends whether the joint is operating as a friction grip or as a bearing type joint.
 The load-rotation curve for a typical joint loaded through friction grip and into bearing is shown in Figure 9-24.

 Before the joint slips, the flanges are assumed deform together as a single elastic body.
-After the onset of slippage it should be assumed that all loads are transmitted via the bearing load paths.
+After the onset of slippage it is important to assume that all loads are transmitted via the bearing load paths.